-Griffin through Hebei Hua Ao holds exploration licence tenements over 9.9 sq km at Caijiaying with a mining licence over some 1.5 sq km.
-Within these licence areas are five zones of mineralisation, one of which, Zone III, is currently being mined.
-Development work is underway to access the Zone II area to the south in anticipation of a further mining licence over that area and the area between Zones II and III.
-Griffin holds an exploration licence over a further 27.5 sq km through a second Chinese joint venture company, Hebei Anglo, with further zones of mineralisation.
+Griffin through Hebei Hua Ao holds a mining licence over some 3.2 sq km at Caijiaying and a retention licence over 2.2 sq km adjacent to the mining licence tenement.
+Within these licence areas are eight zones of mineralisation, one of which, Zone III, is currently being mined.
+Development work is being undertaken to access the Zone II area to the south with the receipt of a further mining licence over that area and the area between Zones II and III.
+Griffin has an interest over a further 15.7 sq km through a second Chinese joint venture company, Hebei Anglo, with further zones of mineralisation.

 Griffin has been the leader in foreign investment in mining in China having been engaged in developing the Caijiaying zinc gold project since 1997.